fedediiaz/poke_trackr/README.md

 #### Description:

 ## Project Description
-This project allows you to track all your pokemon cards.
-It is intended as a final project for CS50 course.
+This project serves as a comprehensive solution for managing and tracking your Pokémon cards, designed as a final project for the CS50 course.
+With a user-friendly registration system, it enables users to seamlessly organize and monitor their Pokémon card collection.
+Leveraging data from the TGC Dex card database, the application offers an extensive list of cards for users to explore.
+The underlying database structure was initially designed using MYSQL Workbench and has been meticulously adapted for integration into this course project.
+Users can conveniently keep tabs on their cards and monitor their progress, making it a valuable tool for Pokémon card enthusiasts

 ## Features
 - User registration system